QW-Group/ktx/README.md

 In general:

-- use Ubuntu 14.04 (but should work under 16.04 as well) as virtual machine, check out source code there
+- use Ubuntu 18.04 as virtual machine, check out details about it on code on [Travis CI website][travis-build-env]
 - install required packages for compilation
 - set up virtualenv and install python packages (required for meson and ninja builders)
 - run meson build for given directory (optionally with cross compilation settings)
 - run ninja to generate the binary file
 - you should have ``qwprogs.so``, ``qwprogs.dll`` or ``qwprogs.dylib`` file (depending on the TARGET architecture) in ``build_*`` directory.

-Example for Linux amd64 under Ubuntu 14.04 (should be similar under 16.04)
+Example for Linux amd64 under Ubuntu 18.04

 Install required packages: